-Common side effects include:
+Common side effects of gabapentin include:

 Subscribe to our mailing list to get the updates to your inbox